Michelin Starred Restaurants

-The City of Samba is aflame with restaurants ready to ignite your imagination, but few are as hot as MEE at Belmond Copacabana Palace.
+The City of Samba is aflame with restaurants ready to ignite your imagination, but few are as hot as MEE at Copacabana Palace, A Belmond Hotel, Rio de Janeiro.
 Featuring dramatic décor and an elegant pan-Asian menu, it has become one of Rio’s most sought after dining venues.
 Take a seat, and you will be whisked on a gastronomic journey through Thailand, Cambodia, Malaysia, Korea and Japan.

 Pearl of the Atlantic

-Nestled on the cliffs of Funchal, gazing down to the endless Atlantic Ocean beyond, Belmond Reid’s Palace has long set the standard for luxury in Madeira.
+Nestled on the cliffs of Funchal gazing down to the endless Atlantic Ocean beyond, Reid’s Palace, A Belmond Hotel, Madeira, has long set the standard for luxury on the island.
 William restaurant honours the hotel’s rich history while pushing the often-overlooked local cuisine to daringly modern new frontiers.
 Executive Chef Luís Pestana has trained at some of the most extravagant restaurants in the world, but he found his own unique direction for William.

 Britain's Modern Classic